-2. Naps: Put your child down for their naps 30 minutes later than the normal time for 3 days.
+2. Naps: Put your child down for their naps 30 minutes LATER than the normal time for 3 days.
 So, if your little one usually takes a morning nap around 9:30 am, you will adjust this to 10:00 am.
 Do the same for both morning and afternoon naps.
 On day 4, you can get put your kiddo down again at the normal time of 9:30 am.
-This allows your child’s body time to adjust to the change in small increments.
+This allows your child’s body and circadian rhythm time to adjust to the change in small increments.

 5. Ok to Wake Clock: My favorite tool for toddler/children that are no longer in cribs is the OK to Wake Clock.
 This is a darling little clock that will light up when it is finally time for them to wake up.
 You can set this for whatever time you’d like.
 There are several on the market; however, this is my favorite as the clock stays dark the entire night to ensure a dark sleeping environment.